josh15maina/printf/README.md

-# printf
+# 0x11.
+C - printf

-First project on ALX
+### Description

+* We are learning how to create our own functions